Reconstructing the unitary part of a noisy quantum channel: Abstract

 \section{Abstract}

-We consider the problem of reconstructing the unitary describing the evolution of a quantum system, or quantum channel, from a set of input and output states.
+We consider the problem of reconstructing, from a set of input and output states, the unitary describing the evolution of a quantum system or quantum channel.
 For ideal, fully coherent evolution, we show that the unitary can be reconstructed from two mixed states or $d+1$ pure states, where $d$ is the size of Hilbert space.
 The reconstruction method can be extended to approximate the unitary part of a dynamical map, provided the decoherence is not too strong to render this question meaningless.
 We exemplify the method for the example of the cross-resonance gate as well as a random set of unitaries, comparing the reconstruction from pure, respectively mixed, states to an approach based on the Choi matrix.
-We find that the pure state reconstruction requires the least amount of resources when the dynamics is close to unitary, whereas the mixed state approach outperforms the pure state reconstruction in terms of channel uses for appreciable decoherence.
+We find that the pure state reconstruction requires the least amount of resources when the dynamics is close to unitary, whereas the mixed state approach outperforms the pure state reconstruction in terms of channel uses for appreciable decoherence. \chr{These conclusions hold also in the presence of SPAM errors and irrespective of the Hilbert space size.}